"They say they follow Jesus"

 You will receive power when the Holy Spirit comes on you; and you will be my witnesses ... to the ends of the earth. - Jesus [Acts 1:8]

-Keys: "Be my witnesses", "Spirit of truth", "send in my name" "bring glory to me", and "teach all things".
+Keys are: "Be my witnesses", "Spirit of truth", "send in my name" "bring glory to me", and "teach all things".
 To teach all things is to teach much.
-It appears that Yogananda was not reminded that Jesus taught the soul can be killed.
-It looks like a mistake.
+It appears that Yogananda was not reminded that Jesus taught the soul can be killed either.

 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
 [Acts 2:2-4]